Bidrohi (film): Production

 The production company Shapla Media initially planned to release of the film on the occasion of 2018 Victory Day of Bangladesh; However, the work was not completed within the stipulated time.
 Subsequently, Shapla Media sent a legal notice to protagonist Shakib Khan for not completing the post-production dubbing on time on September 11, 2019.
 However, the dubbing of Shakib Khan's character was completed from September 14–17, 2019.
-The film submitted for clearance to the Bangladesh Film Censor Board; and received censor clarification without any cuts on March 16.
+The film submitted for clearance to the Bangladesh Film Censor Board; and received uncut censor clarification on March 16.

 Naming

 The film initially began with the title Ektu Prem Darkar Mananiyo Sarkar.
 Shortly after filming started, media reports suggested that the title might be changed to Kalprit or Captain.
 However, during production, the title was shortened to Ektu Prem Darkar.
 Approximately one and a half years later, in December 2019, the title was officially changed to Criminal, and this new title was reported in the media.
 In February 2020, the title was revised once again and received censor clearance under its current title.